 Road Tires for 29er Mountain Bike

 29er is a mountain and hybrid bike which has build for 700c/ ISO 622 mm wheels.
 29er mountain bikes have a larger wheel and can rollover the larger obstacles quite easily.
-As the 29er wheels are 10% larger than 26-inch wheels, it can roll over 10% larger obstacles than 26-inch.
+As the 29er wheels are 10% larger than 26-inch wheels, they can roll over 10% larger obstacles than 26-inch.
 Also, 29er bikes have more angular momentum, that’s it loses less speed to barriers.
 But 29er has some drawbacks too, among them less responsive handle control is the main.

 Tubular tires are also having an inner tube but have a difference from the clincher.
 Also, tubular tires need to be glued with the wheels.
 As a result, when it gets flat, the tire can be ridden.
 Finally, tubeless tires have no tube.
 But maintaining proper air pressure in tubeless tires is a must.
 Otherwise, the tire will be ridden.